Naimish240/thsb/readme.txt

 What?
 A twitter bot that tweets horror stories from r/2sentencehorror

-Why?
-To dominate the twitter horror stories circuit

 How?
 1. Use a reddit bot to scrape top post from past day
 2. Use tweepy to post that as a tweet